|

 us a short speech about the Ice Cap and details of the trekking program.

-We provide the technical equipment and the guide and assistant
+We provide the technical equipment and the guide and

-Included meals : breakfast (B) and dinner (D)
+Included meals : welcome dinner (D)

-Day 4: Foot of the Marconi Glacier
+Day 2: Foot of the Marconi Glacier

 River Electrico, we hike up the valley and after a couple of hours we